 Motorcycle drivers are often exposed to situations in which there is a possibility of serious injuries from a motorcycle accident.
 If you have been in a motorcycle accident in Washington State, you may be facing severe injuries, physical pain, emotional distress, and financial hardships.
 You may need an empathetic lawyer with superior skill necessary to defend your rights when your insurance company pushes away from you.

 Our attorneys have history helping injured motorcyclists in Washington obtain fair compensation after accidents.
-Our Washington based motorcycle lawyers can assist you with questions about motorcycle repair or replacement, dealing with insurance adjusters, making sure your medical bills are paid, documenting your lost work and wages, and obtaining a fair settlement.
+The legal staff at Davis Law Group can assist you with questions about motorcycle repair or replacement, dealing with insurance adjusters, making sure your medical bills are paid, documenting your lost work and wages, and obtaining a fair settlement.

-Road accidents, including motorcycle accidents, typically occur because of the negligence of a person involved.
+A majority of traffic accidents, including motorcycle accidents, typically occur because of the negligence of a person involved.
 Motorcyclists are especially susceptible to accidents because motorcycle drivers are often overlooked by other drivers due to their size.
-Often times the injuries received in a motorcycle accident are serious, long-lasting and catastrophic because the motorcycle operator does not receive adequate protection from serious injury like the operator of an automobile does.
+Often times the injuries received in a motorcycle accident are serious, long-lasting and catastrophic because motorcycles do not provide riders with adequate protection from serious injury like an automobile does.

 There are a variety of laws regarding motorcycle accidents, so if you are involved in a motorcycle accident it is a good idea to contact a lawyer with experience in motorcycle accidents.
-A skillful attorney will make sure no one, including the insurance company, tramples your rights.
+A qualified and experienced attorney will make sure no one, including the insurance company, takes advantage of your legal rights.

 Motorcycle Accident Statistics